Lo Pan Temple: Clay sculpture

 Having different clay sculpture on the walls is one of the unique characteristics of Lo Pan Temple since it is difficult to find clay sculptures in the temples on Hong Kong Island.
 Those sculptures can be found on the wall and gable of the Temple.
 The theme of the sculptures are mainly about some Chinese history and mythology.
 For example, inside the Temple, there is a clay sculpture of one famous Chinese mythology "Historical Romance"(封神演義) on the left wall.
 There are also clay sculptures of plants, animals, etc. around the Temple.

 Stone carvings

-Inside the temple, there is a stone curving which is the oldest antique established in the Qing dynasty.
-It records the purpose of building this temple – to commemorate Lo Pan as the god of Chinese Architecture and to remind descendants to think of the origin.
+Inside the temple, there is a stone carving which is the oldest antique established in the Qing dynasty.
+It records the purpose of the temple's construction—to commemorate Lo Pan as the god of Chinese Architecture and to remind descendants to think of the origin.

 Autography

 On the two sides of the main door, there are engravings of Chinese poems which praise the contribution of Lo Pan in Architecture and wish his spirit can last forever.